Sourcing

 - Negotiate with suppliers to achieve the best value

-- Communicate project-specific expected timing based on the request
+- Communicate updates and project-specific timeline expectations based on the request